aws-samples/aws-secure-environment-accelerator/documentation/operations-guide/index.md

 _Executed only when using AWS Landing Zone baseline_

-This step is a Lambda function that adds the state machine's IAM role to the ALZ Account Vending Machine (AVM) service catalog portfolio.
+This step calls a Lambda function that adds the state machine's IAM role to the ALZ Account Vending Machine (AVM) service catalog portfolio.

 #### Create Landing Zone Account